Property management is a growing field, and many people are looking for ways they can be a part of it.

 Budgets and record-keeping

 Keeping track of how much money is coming in while limiting how much money is spent can be a daunting task, but it is relatively simple.
 Each property management position has different expectations.
-Sometimes the property owner determines budget while other times the manager will.
+Sometimes the property owner determines the budget while other times the manager will.

-When you are managing a complex, this can get pretty complicated, but it can be pretty simple when it’s on a home by home basis.
+When you are managing a complex, this can get pretty complicated, but it can be pretty simple when it’s on a home-by-home basis.